jfb-h/synthetic-tourism/documents/papers/main.typ

 Despite the volatility due to the COVID-19 pandemic, there is a clearly visible divergence in the period following the intervention, with larger than expected numbers of overnight stays especially in the period after the end of the pandemic.
 The difference peaks in Q2 2022, where an extra 1,039,103 overnight stays are recorded.
 Vice-versa, troughs of the difference plot align with pandemic-induced lockdowns in Germany (as indicated by the shaded areas in @figure-difference) and are followed by peaks.
+This might be an indication of the Elbphilharmonie -- still being relatively recent at the time of the pandemic -- contributing to Hamburg attracting 'revenge tourism', i.e., tourism driven by a disproportionate willingness to travel after the lockdown @vogler2022.
+Whether recent landmarks and the visibility they create systematically interact with such rebound effects is however speculative at best and beyond the scope of this study.

+#todo[
+  estimate
+  - variable importance
+  - monetary estimate based on per-visitor per-day spending / overnight stay cost ]

 == Robustness checks via placebo trials